 People often hold certain biases about anxious people.
-They believe that anxious people can’t be outgoing, straightforward or social and vice versa.
-This increases the growing chances of misunderstanding around anxious people.
+They believe that anxious people can’t be outgoing, straightforward, or social and vice versa.
+This just amplifies the million stereotypes and prejudices about people with anxiety.

-Anxiety is a contrast to their big, bold personalities.
-Strangers would never guess it.
-We never know when to fight or flight, and our self-angst is maxed out.
+However, we are quick to assume that anxiety can only torment introverts, extroverts cannot be anxious at all.
+Why?
+Because apparently, anxiety is a contrast to their big, bold personalities.
+However, strangers would never guess it.
+Extroverts never know when to fight or flight, and their self-angst is maxed out.

-We are often the life of the party but can also be mind-numbingly introspective, questioning everything and anything happening around us.
-We can be dancing away from our stress but could be observant about the other people at the party too.
+They are often the life of the party but can also be mind-numbingly introspective, questioning everything and anything happening around them.
+They can be dancing away their stress but are also observant about the other people at the party too.

-1. Normal day usually goes something like this:
+1. A normal day usually looks like this.